 1 point is awarded for any ball downed in the end zone or kicked through the end zone and the line of scrimmage is the 35-yard line

 The lines outside the field are out of bounds.
 Once a player touches the lines he is out of bounds.
-If a player is touched by an opposing player during the act of catching the ball and lands out of bounds he may be considered in bounds.
+If In a penalty situation, if a player is touched/pushed by an opposing player during the act of catching the ball and lands out of bounds, if the ball was catchable in bounds, a penalty may be assessed, even though the player may not have been in bounds.
 The referee will make this call, as some balls may be considered uncatchable.

 A player who catches the ball must have two feet in bounds to make the catch eligible.